mahlenmorris/VCVRack/README.md

 ![Fix image](images/BASICallyFix.png)

 Then it cannot run the code as it stands.
+You can see that the line where it gets confused is highlighted in red.

-If you roll the mouse pointer over the "Fix", then BASICally will attempt to point out where the first error it found was.
-As you can see here, for now, it can only vaguely tell you where it got confused and why.
-The red error highlight line will point to the line it means.
+If you roll the mouse pointer over the "Fix", then BASICally will attempt to describe the first error it found.
+As you can see here, it can only vaguely tell you where it got confused and why.
+Note that if the editing window is scrolled away from the line where the error occurs, you won't be able to see the highlight line until you scroll up (or down) to it.

 #### STYLE Knob + RUN Button and Input
 There are four options to determine when the code will run.
 Three of them rely on the RUN Button and trigger/gate, which are described below.